Every company has a culture. The only question is whether or not you decide what it is.

 - What will we not fund?

 By integrating your mission statement into your nonprofit culture, you’ll encourage your staff to have purpose with a passion.
-Research has found that employees who express a higher level of mission attachment are also more likely satisfied, engaged with their work, and intended to remain with an organization.
+Research has found that nonprofit employees who express a higher level of mission attachment are also more likely satisfied, engaged with their work, and intended to remain with an organization.

-Culturing the Happiness of Your Team
+Culture and the Happiness of Your Team

 Practicing communicative processes is a critical component of building a healthy organizational culture.
 Perhaps you hold a weekly or bi-weekly meeting where you open the floor for your staff to share what they’re working on, reflections, concerns, and wins.
 This could open up space to give and receive feedback, which is empowering and impactful for your work as a team.

-More than anything, practices like this communicate that every member’s ideas and personal development are valued.
+More than anything, practices like this demonstrate that every member’s ideas and personal development are valued.
 Heighten your employees’ excitement and commitment to your mission by making them feel like their work matters.
 Foster an inclusive culture where they feel like they can communicate freely, express their ideas, and directly influence the success of your organization.

 A positive culture will align individuals with your organization’s core values and give them a strong sense of purpose.
-But creating a specific culture for your organization is a choice.
+But creating a specific culture for your organization is a proactive choice.